SJ23 Tech Tip F33, (Updated 2024-02-07) Clark Sails, Betsy Schultz, Wes Sharp, Ray Bowles & Bob Schimmel

 There are as many methods of setting wire tension as there are sailors.
 I have found this works very well for me over 6 different boats.
 Good luck and email me if you have a question or problems."
 Ray Bowles TOP

-Set Rig Tension Under Sail - "Panache in cruising mode has 70 lbs of ground tackle in the anchor locker, 10 gallons of water in the tank under the V-berth, 3 gallons of flush water in the head, some stuff is lying on the V-berth, a 50 lb battery under the starboard settee, 2.5 gallons gas in the port cockpit locker and a 70 lb outboard on the transom.
-She floats level on her lines with the turn of the transom about 2" above the surface.
-The mast has ~9" of rake, is equipped with roller furling on a 5/32" forestay, 5/32" shrouds, 5/32" back stay with tensioner, the center board usually operates vertical or just aft of vertical resulting in a light feel at the helm.
-If the Tiller Tamer is locked she can maintain her heading provided I don't move in the cockpit.
+A Lesson Learned Setting Rig Tension Under Sail - "Panache in cruising mode has 70 lbs of ground tackle in the anchor locker plus a 5 Kg anchor on the bow roller, 10 gallons of drinking water under the V-berth tank, 2.5 gallons of flush water in the head, some stuff is lying on the V-berth, a 50 lb battery under the starboard settee, 2.5 US gallons of gas in the port cockpit locker and a 70 lb outboard on the transom.
+She floats level on her lines but heels ever so slightly to starboard in the slip.
+The turn of the transom is about 2" above the surface.
+The mast has ~8" of rake, is equipped with roller furling on 5/32" rigging tensioned with a split back stay adjuster, the center board usually hangs just aft of vertical resulting in a light feel at the helm.
+If the Tiller Tamer is locked she can maintain her heading and follow wind shifts provided I don't move around too much in the cockpit.

-A sail and tune session with some buddies in 2018 demonstrated something I learned.
-When the shroud tension was tightened as per Clark's recommendation, Panache could point 50 higher and sailed livelier after the turnbuckles were tightened only one turn.
-This was reported by an experienced sailor who was on the helm but had never sailed an SJ23.
-It demonstrates how effective correct tension is as also reported above by Ray."
+A sail and tune session with some buddies in 2018 demonstrated something I could never learn when sailing solo.
+The three of us purposely went out in a breeze that would heel the hull to 200 to tune the rigging.
+The boat sailed well but the 1/8" shrouds were a tad loose.
+After the shroud tension was tightened as per Clark's recommendation, Panache could point 50 higher and sailed livelier when the turnbuckles were tightened only one more turn.
+This was reported by an experienced sailor on the helm who had never sailed an SJ23.
+It demonstrates how effective correct tension is, which was also reported by Ray.
+Later I used the Loos gauge to fine tune the tension, equalizing port & starboard.
+Panache's settings for 5/32" wire are shown in the table above."
+Bob Schimmel TOP

 Jib and Genoa Trim - The 110% jib should be used in a breeze that produces 200 or more of heel.
-The mainsail may be reefed according to the wind strength, however the SJ23 should always be sailed with <250 of heel.
-(The pulpit forward leg is vertical).
-The genoa will be happy if the leech is sheeted to 3-4" outside the spreader and the foot is just inside the lifeline on a beat, being careful not to pinch high which keeps the boat driving hard.
+The mainsail may be reefed according to the wind strength, however the SJ23 should always be sailed with <250 of heel (when the pulpit inside leg is vertical).
+The genoa will be happy if the leech is sheeted to 3-4" outside the spreader and the foot is just inside the lifeline on a beat, being careful not to pinch high, which keeps the boat driving hard.

 - One method of depowering the jib is to move the sheet lead farther aft to let the top of the jib twist off, and/or release the mainsheet a bit, even to the point of luffing.

 - If you have a split backstay, this is another tool for affecting the jib/main relationship.
 Starting in a lighter breeze with the backstay fairly loose, halyard fairly loose, the first trim increase with wind increase would be a little more halyard tension .
-Look at the jib/spreader relationship that changes with only a slight addition of more halyard tension: the slot closes up.
+Look at the jib/spreader relationship that changes with only slightly more halyard tension: the slot closes up.
 Get a little puff, and the slot opens up.
 More backstay: slot opens up.
 More halyard, slot closes.

 Spinnaker - The Clark tri-radial spinnaker has been designed for all around off wind performance.
 We also offer a highly popular cruising spinnaker (without pole) that is attached to the bow fitting and is flown much like a big genoa.
 It can't be used upwind beyond a close reach.